Eastern Namibia - a savannah with acacias and wild animals

 Entering Khaudum – The Beginning of a True Safari

-After breakfast, we leave Grootfontein and head east towards Khaudum National Park – one of Namibia's most remote and untouched territories.
-Our journey takes us through wild and rugged terrains leading to Sikereti, the park’s southern camp, where we will settle in.
-Once we arrive, we set up camp and prepare for our first safari in this wild area.
+After breakfast, we leave Grootfontein and head east towards Khaudum National Park - one of the most remote and untouched areas of Namibia.
+Our journey takes us through wild and rugged terrains, leading to Sikereti, the park's southern camp, where we will settle in.
+Once we arrive, we set up camp and prepare for our first safari in this wild region.

-In the late afternoon, as temperatures start to drop, we set off on a jeep ride in search of elephants, lions, leopards, and numerous herds of antelope inhabiting the area.
-At sunset, we stop by one of the waterholes where animals often gather for a refreshment – the perfect scene for unique photos and close encounters with Africa’s wildlife.
+In the evening, as the temperatures start to drop, we set off on a jeep ride in search of elephants, lions, leopards, and numerous herds of antelope that inhabit the area.
+At sunset, we stop by one of the watering holes, where animals often gather for a refreshing drink - the perfect scene for unique photographs and close encounters with Africa's wildlife.

-In the evening, we return to camp, where dinner and cozy times around the fire under the vast African starlit sky await us, fully immersing in the rhythm of the wild.
+In the evening, we return to the camp where dinner and cozy time around the fire await us under the vast African starlit sky, fully immersing ourselves in the rhythm of the wild.

 Day 5